huntdatacenter/docs/docs/do-science/tools/transfer/cyberduck.md

 ### What is my lab IP address ?

 You can find you lab IP address in config.txt file sent over to your email or via access link which you were provided during initial onboarding.
-If you cannot find either, ping us in your lab channel on slack and we will help you out.
+Cannot find lab access link ?
+Request your lab access link [here](/do-science/service-desk/#request-lab-access-reissue)